Boulting brothers: Personal lives

 John Boulting was married four times.
 He had six children: two sons by his first marriage; three daughters by his second.
 He also had a third son.
 With his first wife, Veronica, daughter of Irish barrister, John Craig Nelson Davidson, he had sons Norris (b.
 1941) and Nicholas (b.
 1943).
 Norris is the father of TV presenter and journalist Ned Boulting.
-With his second wife, Jacqueline (Jackie), he had three daughters: Jody, Emma & Lucy; the last of whom, Lucy Boulting Hill, has become a successful casting director.
+With his second wife, Jacqueline (Jackie), he had three daughters: Jody, Emma and Lucy; the last of whom, Lucy Boulting Hill, has become a successful casting director.
 John's grandson, Jordan Stephens (son of Emma), is one half of British hip hop duo Rizzle Kicks.

 Roy Boulting was married five times.
 He had seven children, all sons: two by his second marriage; three by his third; one through his relationship with Victoria Vaughan; and one by his fourth.
 With his second wife, Jean Capon (née Gamage), he had sons Jonathan (b.
 1944) and Laurence (b.
 1945), the latter becoming a successful film producer and director in his own right.
 With his second marriage, in March 1951, to Enid Munnik (née Groenewald/Grünewald), he had three children: first, Fitzroy (b.
 1951); then identical twins Edmund and Rupert (b.
 1952).
 The couple divorced in 1964.
-Enid, an established fashion model and later fashion editor at the French magazine Elle, later married the 9th Earl of Hardwicke) in April 1970.
+Enid, an established fashion model and later fashion editor at the French magazine Elle, married the 9th Earl of Hardwicke in April 1970.
 The model and actress Ingrid Boulting is Enid's daughter from her first marriage, to Cornelius Munnik.

 Following his split with his third wife, Roy entered into a relationship with another fashion model, Victoria Vaughan.
 They had one son together.
 The relationship ended with his involvement with Hayley Mills.
 In 1971, Roy married, for the fourth time, Hayley Mills, 33 years his junior, whom he had met on the set of The Family Way.
 Their son is musician and filmmaker Crispian Mills.
 The couple separated in 1975, and divorced in 1977.
 His fifth and final marriage, in October 1978, was to actress Sandra Payne.
 They divorced in 1984.